visadb-io-Inc/ai-support-bot-knowledge-base/content/makereels/DEFAULT.md

 - Go to https://makereels.ai/news-reels
 - Enter topic to find latest news
 - Click on any item to generate leads.
-- You can also Add RSS Links to create automation so all latest news are automatically converted to reels.
+- You can also Add RSS Links to create automation so all the latest news are automatically converted to reels.
-- Video tutorial in English is here : https://youtu.be/S40URUEUFog
+- Video tutorial in English is here: https://youtu.be/S40URUEUFog
-- Video tutorial in Spanish is here : https://youtu.be/m4vyEA0A4p4
+- Video tutorial in Spanish is here: https://youtu.be/m4vyEA0A4p4
-- Video tutotial in Portegese is here: https://youtu.be/xMlPHkiN7xI
+- Video tutorial in Portuguese is here: https://youtu.be/xMlPHkiN7xI

 ## Automation

 - All our Reels are created by AI by clicking a button 'Generate Reel' however, Automation allows user to create and publish reels without any human intervation 100% auto pilot.
-User can set the reels to Review so auto created reels are not published.
+User can set the reels to Review so auto-created reels are not published.
 - Available only on paid plans
 - "Automated Reels" plan: 30 automated reels per month
 - "Automated Reels Pro" plan: 80 automated reels per month